-DIVISION III
+Division III

-While Division III schools set their own admissions and academic requirements, international student-athletes (first-year enrollees and transfers) who initially enroll full time at a Division III school on or after Aug.
-1, 2023, are required to complete an Amateurism-Only Certification account.
-Contact the Division III school you plan to attend for more information about its academic requirements.
+While Division III schools set their own admissions and academic requirements, international student-athletes (first-year enrollees and transfers) who are enrolling at a Division III school after Aug.
+1, 2023, must be certified as an amateur by the Eligibility Center.
+Contact is ision III school you plan to attend for more information about its academic requirements.